 Jesus continues to answer the disciples' questions and predicts what will happen at the end of time when he will come again in power and glory.

 Welcome to Series 12, and Episode 3.
-Thanks for joining us and hopefully, you will have listened to the previous two episodes as we're going through Matthew 24 and the parallel passages of Mark 13 and Luke 21 as well.
+Thanks for joining us and hopefully, you will have listened to the previous two episodes as we are going through Matthew 24 and the parallel passages of Mark 13 and Luke 21.

 Introduction and Recap

-We're looking at Jesus' teaching about the end times, and the judgement of Israel that was to follow after his ministry.
-Also, I hope you've listened to Series 11, but if not, let's give a little context so we know exactly where we are in the story before we deal with this fascinating topic today, which is 'Jesus predicting the future, the Second Coming back again' - to discuss Jesus Christ's return.
+We are looking at Jesus' teaching about the end times, and the judgement of Israel that was to follow after his ministry.
+Also, I hope you've listened to Series 11, but if not, let me give a little context so we know exactly where we are in the story before we deal with this fascinating topic today, which is 'Jesus predicting the future, the Second Coming back again'.
 We'll be doing the same in the next episode when there's further material on the same topic.

 ‘Truly I tell you not one stone here will be left on another.
 Every one will be thrown down’.Matthew 24:2, NIV

-This is the broader context, and the specific context of Matthew 24, which we always have to bear in mind because this is a difficult passage to understand, and many people have struggled with it - a key to interpreting it is to work out what questions Jesus was actually answering?
+This is the broader context.
+The specific context of Matthew 24, which we always have to bear in mind because this is a difficult passage to understand and many people have struggled with it - a key to interpreting it - is to work out what questions Jesus was actually answering?
 What issues was he addressing?
-That's very plainly stated in Matthew 24: 3
+That is very plainly stated in Matthew 24: 3

 ‘As Jesus was sitting on the Mount of Olives, the disciples came to him privately.
 “Tell us”, they said, “When will this happen?
 And what will be the sign of your coming and of the end of the age?”Matthew 24:3, NIV